 Clarksburg is a tiny town located in the state of California.
 With a population of 402 people and just one neighborhood, Clarksburg is the 806th largest community in California.
-Clarksburg has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Much of the housing stock in Clarksburg was built prior to World War II, making it one of the older and more historic towns in the country.

 Clarksburg home prices are not only among the most expensive in California, but Clarksburg real estate also consistently ranks among the most expensive in America.